English Version (Deutsche Version Hier)

 There are numerous gardens and greenhouses to explore, including the South Africa house with its exotic flower collection.

 NOTE: The greenhouses are currently closed due to Coronavirus.
 Outdoor areas remain open to enjoy.
 For the latest visitor information, please visit this page.

 Address: Universitätsstraße 1, Düsseldorf

 EKŌ-Haus of Japanese Culture

-Though its great for a visit any time of year, the EKŌ-Haus of Japanese Culture features a perfectly manicured garden, and even colorful cherry blossoms in the spring.
+Though its great for a visit any time of year, the EKŌ-Haus of Japanese Culture’s perfectly manicured garden and colorful cherry blossoms are especially impressive in the spring.
 The stone bridge, lanterns and temple add to the authentic ambiance.